Scotland’s elderly offered free afternoon tea parties

 The charity Contact the Elderly, who have seven groups in Lanarkshire, currently welcomes 40 elderly people to its tea parties.
 These events have offered a lifeline of friendship and now the charity wants to encourage other older people to enjoy the benefits of a good cup of tea, some cake and a lengthy catch-up with other guests.

 The scheme also has a volunteer driver who collects guests from their home and drives them to the tea party.
-This means elderly people who have mobility problems and are in need of a walk in shower and other mobility aids just to get around their own home, do not need to stress about travelling to the tea party.
+This means elderly people who have mobility problems and are in need of a walk in bath or shower and other mobility aids just to get around their own home, do not need to stress about travelling to the tea party.

 Speaking to the Cumbernauld News, Caroline McGinlay, who is a support officer at Contact the Elderly charity, said, “Our groups in North and South Lanarkshire are incredibly popular and everyone has a lovely time.
 We know there are more people out there who would benefit from a nice afternoon and want to encourage people to pick up the phone if they, or someone they know, would enjoy a bit of baking and a blether.